Autumn 2024Order now for delivery from week commencing 18th November for pot grown trees or December for bare-root or mixed tree orders.

 See also Grenadier

 When the going gets really tough Grenadier is a good choice.
-It is an early-season cooking apple, and has a reputation for producing good crops regardless of the weather.
+It is an early-season cooking apple, and has a reputation for producing good crops in almost any situation.

 The apples readily cook down to a sharp puree.

-Grenadier is also self-fertile, so you do not need another apple tree nearby.
+Grenadier is also self-fertile, so you do not need another apple tree nearby - although you will still need to encourage pollinating insects to visit.

 Buy Grenadier cooking apples here